-While a growing number of companies around the world have put sustainability at the forefront of their agenda, recognizing its growing relevance and urgency, further private sector engagement can help ensure Rio+20 fosters widespread global action.
+While a growing The trial showed that, alone or in combination with naloxone, buprenorphine significantly reduced opiate drug detox abuse and cravings and was a safe and acceptable casino online addiction treatment (figure). number of companies around the world have put sustainability at the forefront of their agenda, recognizing its growing relevance and urgency, further private sector engagement can help ensure Rio 20 fosters widespread global action.

 Overall, the submission reaffirms the business commitment and achievements in support of sustainability, green growth and poverty eradication.
 It calls on governments to work with business and others in implementing measures that support market solutions, provide incentives, and address risk and regulatory issues.